Advanced Concepts

-This guide explains how to manage usage limits and budgets in Pay-i using the Python SDK.
+This guide explains advanced concepts to manage usage limits and budgets in Pay-i using the Python SDK directly.
 Limits provide fine-grained cost control and budget enforcement for your AI applications.
 For a conceptual understanding of limits and their role in the Pay-i platform, please refer to the Limits Concepts page.

 When to Use Limits